-Dr. Gewa, Associate Professor of Nutrition and Food studies, teaches courses in public health and nutrition.
+Dr. Gewa, Associate Professor and Interim Chair of Nutrition and Food studies, teaches courses in public health and nutrition.

 Dr. Gewa is a public health nutritionist whose research focuses nutritional status of mothers and children in low-income nations, especially those in Africa, with a distinct interest in three areas: 1) estimating dietary intake quantity and quality; 2) diet-/food-based strategies to improve to nutritional and health outcomes among populations in resource-poor settings; and 3) diet-related behavior change.
 Her focus on mothers and children is based on the fact that mothers and children tend to be the most nutritionally vulnerable members of their communities, especially in Africa.
 A majority of her publications have been based on primary data collected from multiple research studies in Kenya.
 However, she has also utilized secondary data collected from nationally sampled studies in Kenya, and other African nations to further explore nutrition-related factors among mothers and young children.